 Note: “camshaft” is often shortened to “cam”.
 Thus, “cam” could refer to the individual lobe on the shaft or the entire camshaft.
 Context is key.
 We’ll always stick to the term “camshaft” in this guide.

 These days, the camshaft is almost always found at the top of the engine.
 This system is the Single Overhead Camshaft (SOHC or OHC).
-The lobes on the shaft directly press down on the valves, opening a gap to allow air or exhaust gases to pass.
+The projections on the shaft directly press down on the valves, opening a gap to allow air or exhaust gases to pass.

 Note: the number of camshafts doesn’t necessarily influence the number of valves.